 Key findings from the 2021 Guttmacher Survey of Reproductive Health Experiences reveal that the COVID-19 pandemic:

-• Disproportionately affected the sexual and reproductive health of marginalized groups due to systemic social and health inequities.
+- Disproportionately affected the sexual and reproductive health of marginalized groups due to systemic social and health inequities64.

-• Elevated the importance of telemedicine services, which provided critical support during the pandemic-related SRH crisis, particularly for those facing increased barriers, such as women, trans and gender-expansive individuals from racialized groups, low-income populations, and those with disabilities.
+- Elevated the importance of telemedicine services, which provided critical support during the pandemic-related SRH crisis, particularly for those facing increased barriers, such as women, trans and gender-expansive individuals from racialized groups, low-income populations, and those with disabilities65.

-• Caused delays and cancellations of contraceptive and sexual and reproductive health (SRH) services, making them increasingly inaccessible [29].
+- Caused delays and cancellations of contraceptive and sexual and reproductive health (SRH) services, making them increasingly inaccessible66.

 The New Trump Administration

 Internationally, a reinstatement of the global gag rule is possible.
-This policy prohibits funding for organizations that provide abortion-related services, which would significantly impact global health initiatives—limiting access to abortion care, family planning, and contraceptive services across numerous regions [30].
+This policy prohibits funding for organizations that provide abortion-related services, which would significantly impact global health initiatives—limiting access to abortion care, family planning, and contraceptive services across numerous regions68.

 Such an environment would not only restrict access to healthcare but also fuel misinformation and stigma surrounding abortion.
 The narratives promoted by this administration could have lasting repercussions, making it essential to foster messages rooted in data and human rights.